herbert256/wsl2-phpxx/README.md

 * Run the script `install.cmd`
 * Wait ... wait ...

 Make sure you give the first variable %wsl% in `settings.cmd` the right value.
-The diskspace needed at that location is 10 GB when you use Debian as base and 16 GB is you use Ubuntu as base.
+The diskspace needed at that location is 10 GB when you use Debian as base and 16 GB if you use Ubuntu as base.

 It can take some time, compiling 6 PHP versions from source takes time.

 Problems during install?
-The installation script has no error handling, so if one of the first steps fails, then all other steps after it will also fail.
-There is extensive logging, so you have to do some digging in %wsl%\log\ if it does not work.
+The installation script has no error handling, if one of the first steps fails, then all other steps after it will also fail.
+There is extensive logging, you have to do some digging in %wsl%\log\ if it does not work.